12th Rifle Division (Soviet Union): Second formation

 It was formed 5 October 1923 in Omsk (order the troops of the West Siberian MD No. 563).
 On 18 February 1924, it was given the name of the Siberian Revolutionary Committee.
 It was part of the Western Siberian Military District from its formation until 1924.
 From 1924 until 1934 it was part of the Siberian Military District.
 It then joined the 18th Rifle Corps of the Special Far Eastern Army, with which it served from 1934 to 1938.
 In 1938 it was reassigned to the 2nd Red Banner Army.
 It took part in active fighting from 9 August 1945 to 5 September 1945.

 At the beginning of the German invasion of the Soviet Union, it was stationed in the Blagoveshchensk area, and did not participate in the fighting on the Eastern Front of World War II.
-On 9 August 1945 it participated in the Soviet invasion of Manchuria, crossing the River Amur and Ussuri, and capturing several cities in China, defeating Kwantung Army.
-Destroy large Maolantun sky site of resistance.
+On 9 August 1945 it participated in the Soviet invasion of Manchuria, crossing the River Amur and Ussuri, and capturing several cities in China, defeating the Kwantung Army.
+The division destroyed the large Maolantun center of resistance.

 On 14 September 1945, it was given the honorific 'Amur,' and thus its full name became '12th Rifle Division behalf of Amur Siberian Revolutionary Committee.'

 It became the 12th Motor Rifle Division on 17 May 1957 at Belogorsk, Amur Oblast with the Far Eastern Military District.
 It disbanded on 15 October 1958.